 In this unflinching memoir, Keelen pulls no punches as she recalls the startling racism her family endured and the shocking violence of their lives.
 But this is a story of redemption, shot through with the grandeur of love and endurance and an irresistible humour that has helped her survive, and to achieve a life-long goal: to bring the remains of her people back to their country, and see Mt Tabor returned to its original owners once more.

-About the author Keelen Mailman was born in Augathella to a poor Aboriginal family with a history of alcoholism.
+Keelen Mailman was born in Augathella to a poor Aboriginal family with a history of alcoholism.
 Now she is the first female station manager for Mt Tabor, home to her native Bidjara people.
 She is a sister of actress Deborah Mailman.